Yeusepe/Yeusepes-Modules/README.md

 ---

 ## Acknowledgments
-- Special thanks to the [VolcanicArts](https://github.com/VolcanicArts) team for their support.
+- Special thanks to [VolcanicArts](https://github.com/VolcanicArts) for their support and for withstanding my shenanigans.
-- Inspired by the potential of OSC in VRChat and the creativity of the community.

 ---